HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/index.md

 The following setup includes different types of commonly used portlets.
 Performance tests measure the response time required to render an entire page along with its associated portlets.
 Knowing the response times for rendering pages is important, as the portlets on these pages are frequently used in DX Compose content.
 Refer to the following list for more information about this setup:

-- The tests included 6 unique pages with portlets for the small configuration and 60 pages for the medium and large configurations.
+- The tests included 6 unique pages with portlets for the small configuration.
 - Both anonymous and authenticated users were granted access for authoring and rendering.
 The same users utilized in WCM rendering are also used here.
 - All authenticated users were assigned the "User" role.
 - The following list shows the pages, their corresponding page numbers, and the portlet details for authoring on each page: